-502.11.7 Concrete Mix Design Adjustment.
+502.3 Concrete Mix Design.
+Prior to placing any concrete on the project, the contractor shall submit a mix design in accordance with Sec 501 for approval to Construction and Materials.
+The plant shall be operated such that no intentional deviations from the mix design are made except as follows.

-502.11.7.1 Field Adjustment.
+502.3.1 Field Adjustment.
 When test results indicate the concrete produced does not meet the specification requirements or is not performing satisfactory, the contractor may adjust the mix design in the field as noted herein.
 Field adjustments may consist of changing the constituents listed on the approved mix design by no more than 5.0 percent or changing the water cement ratio by no more than 0.02 from the approved mix design.
 The engineer shall be notified immediately when any change is made to the mix design.
 Additional fractions of material or new material will not be permitted as a field adjustment.
 The field adjusted mix shall meet the requirements specified in Sec 501.